josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 *How good is this code without testing*?

 You definitely want to automate the testing of your code.
 Unit testing is different than other types of testing.
-Overall, it makes your application more robust because it ensures the smallest components of your application behave correctly.
+Overall, it makes your application more robust because it ensures the smallest components of your application behave correctly (and it works better if you [do it after every change](https://martinfowler.com/articles/continuousIntegration.html) in your code)

 In this case, python [unittest](https://docs.python.org/3/library/unittest.html) is nothing more than a class automates proving if a function behaves correctly.